 The Corridor of Hope is used to describe one street in downtown Las Vegas, Foremaster Lane, in between Las Vegas Boulevard and Main Street.
 This is an area where a lot of people have been going for years because it is where Catholic Charities is located.
 A few blocks away is The Starvation Army.
 Shade Tree and the Las Vegas Rescue Mission are a couple blocks down.
 This year the City also opened up The Courtyard there at 310 Foremaster Lane.
 In theory, The Courtyard is a low barrier shelter that helps to link people with services.
 In practice, however, many barriers still remain, not to mention the fact that it only sleeps 150 on mats outdoors.

 And it’s not just The Courtyard.
 All of the services here in the valley are overwhelmed on a daily basis.
 There simply aren’t enough resources.
 There aren’t enough beds, they don’t provide enough meals, they just don’t have enough money to provide even the barest of necessities for even 1/3 of our city’s highly underestimated houseless population.
 That is why there are people sleeping on the streets and that gap in services is where people like us come in.
 We provide snacks at times when shelters aren’t serving.
-In the summertime, we brought ice-cold bottled water to Foremaster, while The Courtyard was serving scalding hot bottled water that they let sit on a pallet in the hot Vegas sun.
+In the summertime, we brought ice-cold bottled water to Foremaster, while The Courtyard was serving scolding hot bottled water that they let sit on a pallet in the hot Vegas sun.
 I will forever remember my first ride along with Hydrate LV when a man told me that the water we gave him was the first cold beverage he’d drank in months.

 Government Repression of “Unsanctioned” Groups

 Unfortunately, in this backward society we are living in, government and large non-profits both view what we do as unwelcome competition rather than seeing us as allies with the same goal.
 This sad reality is a result of the “Non-profit Industrial Complex.”
 Like the Military Industrial Complex or the Private For-Profit Prison Industrial Complex, this Non-Profit Industrial Complex has grown into a monster of epic proportions.
 They receive tax dollars that go to fund six-figure salaries.
 Most have employees making more than you and I. They have become a bureaucratic shitshow and that’s why people prefer to give directly.
-They can see where there donations are going.
+They can see where their donations are going.